rajgark/rajgark.github.io/_posts/2021-06-27-constitution-photos.md

 My brother at a strawberry picking thing.
 The original was heavily overexposed... the flash was on for some reason along with direct sunlight, so I applied a brush mask on him so I could lower the exposure and slightly increase the contrast.
 Luminar's AI Sky feature is cool for deepening the blues of the sky.
 Talk about a fashion icon though, man really came prepared for strawberries wearing red glasses & a red shirt...

-{% include elements/figure.html image="https://lh3.googleusercontent.com/pw/AM-JKLVxgvrkjqsDkXjQOWvQoA2KyW2_AlZ9B2zCtKzlOFNqdwCHYtISC3YMzZoqmwoiVlmvl-95c0TxhzemUJyHLq_mOwUMmr3aQWcAMmW14kZTXPYZv8RK3C5AxQ5SkaeNQO32hzyWlwUJc7hSjm_I56RY=w861-h646-no?authuser=0" caption="Groovy Galveston | 3.99 mm,  \(f\)/1.8,  1/6098,  iPhone 8 Camera | November 2020" %}
+{% include elements/figure.html image="https://lh3.googleusercontent.com/pw/AM-JKLVxgvrkjqsDkXjQOWvQoA2KyW2_AlZ9B2zCtKzlOFNqdwCHYtISC3YMzZoqmwoiVlmvl-95c0TxhzemUJyHLq_mOwUMmr3aQWcAMmW14kZTXPYZv8RK3C5AxQ5SkaeNQO32hzyWlwUJc7hSjm_I56RY=w861-h646-no?authuser=0" caption="Eerie Galveston | 3.99 mm,  \(f\)/1.8,  1/6098,  iPhone 8 Camera | November 2020" %}

 Gulf of Mexico taken at Galveston.
 The original is pretty much the same, this one has a slightly lower exposure gradient on the bottom to bring out the crisp central waves and I'm experimenting with vignette and accentuating sunlight in images with little sunlight.